 The best way to prepare your abs for an around-the-world vacation is by doing ab exercises with a pull up bar.
 This will help ensure that you have strong and toned abs by the time you hit the road.
 Here are three easy exercises that you can do with a pull up bar exercises to get started:

-- The next exercise is called the knee tuck.
-To do this exercise, start in a standing position with your feet shoulder-width apart.
+2. The next exercise is called the knee tuck.
+To perform this exercise, begin by standing with your feet spaced apart at shoulder width.

 4. Toes to Bar